davidmarble/cookbook-nginx/README.md

 * `install_path` - for nginx::source, sets the --prefix installation.
 * `src_binary` - for nginx::source, sets the binary location.
 * `configure_flags` - for nginx::source, an array of flags to use for compilation.
+* `modules` - for nginx::source, supports custom module compilation.
+Currently only supports tcp_proxy.
+* `config_cookbook` - for nginx::source, if defined, sets the cookbook where
+templates for nginx.conf and custom sites are found.
+For example, if this is set to "example", nginx::source expects to find the cookbook "example" with a templates/<default>/nginx/nginx.conf.erb file.
+* `sites` - for nginx::source, supports an array of custom site configurations.
+For each string in the array, the recipe expects to find templates/<default>/sites-available/#{site}.conf.erb unless `config_cookbook` is defined, in which case it will expect
+#{node[:nginx][:config_cookbook]}/templates/<default>/nginx/sites-available/#{site}.conf.erb

 Usage
 =====